Dr. Pamella Oliver

-Dr. Kari Knutson Miller serves as provost and vice president for Academic Affairs at California State University, Fullerton.
-Dr. Knutson Miller is a member of the University cabinet and leads division engagement in areas of institutional priority.
-She currently serves as co-chair of the Strategic Planning Steering Committee (2018-2023 Strategic Plan), Graduation Initiative 2025 Advisory Group, and WASC Accreditation Steering Committee.
-She works with colleagues across divisions to support launch of the university’s first ever comprehensive fundraising campaign, update of the university’s physical master plan, and enrollment management efforts and to action the institution’s commitment to equity and inclusion.
+Dr. Pamella Oliver serves as provost and vice president for Academic Affairs at California State University, Fullerton.
+Dr. Oliver is a member of the University cabinet and leads division engagement in areas of institutional priority.
+She currently serves as co-chair of the Graduation Initiative 2025 Advisory Group and WASC Accreditation Steering Committee.
+She works with colleagues across divisions to support the launch of the university’s first ever comprehensive fundraising campaign, update of the university’s physical master plan, and enrollment management efforts and to action the institution’s commitment to equity and inclusion.

-As Chief Academic Officer, Dr. Knutson Miller provides leadership for division student success initiatives and the planning and management of academic, instructional, and financial resources supporting teaching and scholarly activities.
+As Chief Academic Officer, Dr. Oliver provides leadership for division student success initiatives and the planning and management of academic, instructional, and financial resources supporting teaching and scholarly activities.
 Cal State Fullerton is a Hispanic Serving Institution (HSI) and an Asian American Native American Pacific Islander (AANAPI) eligible institution serving 40,000 diverse undergraduate and graduate students.
-The Division of Academic Affairs includes eight colleges; approximately 2195 faculty and 612 staff; and administrative units including Academic Programs, Academic Operations, International Programs, Assessment and Institutional Effectiveness, Academic Finances and Space Management, Research and Sponsored Projects, Strategic Initiatives, South County Operations and Initiatives, Library, and Extension with an overall budget of approximately $250M.
+The Division of Academic Affairs includes eight colleges; approximately 2,195 faculty and 612 staff; and administrative units including Academic Programs, Academic Operations, Assessment and Institutional Effectiveness, Academic Finances and Space Management, Research and Sponsored Projects, Strategic Initiatives, South County Operations and Initiatives, Library, and Extension and International Programs with an overall budget of approximately $250M.